 Seeking help can turn the most self-assured, direct person into a “worry-hog”.
-You could feel uncomfortable as a burden to others, experiencing a sense of stagnation from past mistakes, or usually troubled by what has transpired inside of your head.
-One would believe to think to ask for assistance to “by-pass” such misery, but following through with confidence when help is needed is tough for almost everyone.
+We may feel uncomfortable and as a burden to others, or experiencing a sense of stagnation from past mistakes in our relationships.
+Certainly, these aspects are what has transpired inside of our head.
+One would believe to think to ask for assistance in order to “by-pass” such misery, but following through with confidence when help is needed is tough for almost everyone.
 Asking for help may be difficult, but so are most things worth doing.

-Here we can discover the 3 most common reasons why most individuals choose to remain silent on the approach to asking for help, & how to combat such falsehoods which are attached to asking.
-With this information, both the helper & receiver may gain additional insight to another level of awareness for a reality of giving & take.
-One can simply practice the method of “wearing someone else’s shoes for a day” by assisting an individual other than themselves, or learn how to gain confidence by furthering their surrounding opportunities as to when a need of aide transpires.
+Here we can discover the 3 common reasons why most individuals choose to remain silent on the approach to asking for help, or how to combat such falsehoods which are attached to asking.
+With this information, both the helper & receiver may gain an additional appreciation for life each day.
+One can simply practice the method of “wearing someone else’s shoes for a day”, and consider others as an extension of themselves.
+We can learn how to gain confidence by facilitating resources for when a need or aide transpires.

 About the Author: